alexcalovi98/tailwind-angular-webapp-demo/README.md

 # tailwind-angular-webapp-demo
-A simple demo web app using Anglar and Tailwind CSS
+A simple demo web app using Angular and Tailwind CSS